Written by Stephanie Beeching

 Take the time to build your BOM page with clarity and precision.
 It’s worth the effort.

-In the next installment of our How To Create An Apparel Tech Pack series, we’ll explore the Construction Details Page—an vital section that outlines how the garment is assembled, including seam types, stitching specifications, and other production-critical details.
+In the next installment of our How To Create An Apparel Tech Pack series, we’ll explore the Construction Details Page: a vital section that outlines how the garment is assembled, including seam types, stitching specifications, and other production-critical details.

 This article is part of our blog series, How to Create an Apparel Tech Pack.
 Other articles in this series are: